m2osw/snaplogger/README.md

             << "My message here"
             << SNAP_LOG_END;

-    In this case, the only component added to the message is "electric-fence".
+    In this last example, the only component added to the message is "electric-fence".
 If you also want to have the "normal" component, make sure to include it in the list:

         SNAP_LOG_INFO
             << snaplogger::section(snaplogger::get_component("electric-fence"))